-Straight, No Chaser: Do You Even Know How To Eat Healthy?
+Straight, No Chaser: Do You Even Know How to Eat Healthy?

 For many years, pyramids were the way nutritionists would communicate about healthy eating.
 In case you weren’t aware, there has been a paradigm shift, and plates are in.
 Of course it seems rather obvious that it’s easier to communicate these things in a way representing how we eat.
 For the definitive source, I return to the Harvard School of Public Health.
-See the picture below.
+See the lead picture above.
 (Go Crimson!)

 I’m going to make this very simple (or should that have been “digestible”) and simply discuss the contents of your plate.

 Here’s your Healthy Eating Plate blueprint for a typical meal:

 - Fill half of your plate with produce—that means fruits and vegetables.
 The broader the variety, the better.
 Sorry, but potatoes and French fries don’t count as vegetables!

 - Fill a quarter of your plate with whole grains.
 Whole grain foods help lower the risk of coronary heart disease, stroke, obesity and diabetes.
 The sure way to know you’re choosing a whole grain food is simply in the name.
 When you’re grocery shopping, the product will actually say “whole grain.”
 This is not the same as multigrain.

 - Fill the rest of your plate with a healthy source of protein such as fish, poultry, beans or nuts.

 - You may have noticed a glass bottle in the picture.
 This is meant to represent a reminder to use healthy oils—such as olive and canola—when cooking, on salad, and at the table.
 You’ll notice the absence of butter and fatty salad dressings on the plate.